The Running Gait Cycle Explained

 Your hands regulate tension in your upper body.

-Tightness can create tension up in the back and shoulders.
+Tightness can create tension in the back and shoulders.

 Here’s what to do with your hands when pounding the pavement:

-• Keep your hands in an unclenched fist, with the finger and thumbs lightly touch, hand cupped as though you are holding a delicate butterfly or an egg that you don’t want to crush nor break.
+• Keep your hands in an unclenched fist, with the fingers and thumbs lightly touching, hand cupped as though you are holding a delicate butterfly or an egg that you don’t want to crush or break.

 • Do not let your hands cross the centerline of your body.
 The forearms should swing slightly across the body.
 But the hands should never cross this centerline.

-• Swing your arms to the read, not the front.
-Imagine that you’re trying to elbow someone behind you instead of punching someone in front of you.
+• Swing your arms to the rear, not the front.
+Imagine trying to elbow someone behind you instead of punching someone in front of you.

-• Know your tension spots, and do your best co consciously release tension whenever and wherever it’s creeping up.
-Some of the most common tension spots are the hands, shoulder, and jaw.
+• Know your tension spots, and do your best to consciously release tension whenever and wherever it’s creeping up.
+The hands, shoulders, and jaw are the most common tension spots.

 • Keep your shoulders back and loose.
-If you feel tightness in this area, then just drop your arms, open your hands, then shake them out for a moment.
+If you feel tightness in this area, just drop your arms, open your hands, and shake them out for a moment.

 • Unclench your jaw.
-Let it slacken and your eyes to droop and soften.
-Your facial muscles have a great impact on the degree of tension in your entire body.
+Let it slacken, and your eyes droop and soften.
+Your facial muscles greatly impact the degree of tension in your entire body.
+This also helps prevent jaw pain while running.

 • Unclasp your fists.
-Imagine that you’re holding a delicate egg in each hand that you don’t want to crush.
+Imagine holding a delicate egg in each hand you don’t want to crush.
 Tension here can set the stage for tension and improper form.

 • Breathe deep.
 Instead of relying on your chest, engage your diaphragm—your belly—to draw in deeper and more powerful inhales and exhales.